HarishAtGitHub/harishatgithub.github.com/_posts/2015-04-26-concurrency-and-parallelism-discussion---2.md

 1) having multiple processes run in parallel

-2) having multiple threds run in parallel
+2) having multiple threads run in parallel

 In methodology 1 , the processes have different address space ,so no one is going to conflict the other so there are no(strictly speaking less) problems.